Is South Korea safe?

 Importantly, South Korea is also considered a very safe place to travel.
 Of course, as with any destination, there are some risks, and we'll walk you through them in this safety guide.

-South Korea is usually a very safe place to travel but there's currently a heightened risk of catching coronavirus in the region.
+South Korea is usually a very safe place to travel but there's currently a risk of catching coronavirus in the region.
 Older travellers and anyone with existing medical conditions may be at a higher risk.

 If you're worried about visiting South Korea because it shares a border with North Korea, you certainly aren't alone.
 But the actual risk is very low.